 Due to the Covid-19 crisis, we had to quickly adapt to carrying out all of our workshops online.
 Our courses attracted even more participants as there was a greater need, but also because many people respond positively to the accessibility and anonymity that online courses provide.
 We added a brand new mental health course to the programme, aimed specifically at those feeling isolated due to the current situation.
-We also chose to produce an additional anthology with our LGBTQ+ writing group – one that focused exclusively on LGBTQ+ experiences of lockdown.
+We also chose to produce an additional anthology with Standing Proud (our LGBTQ+ writing group ran in partnership with Out2gether) – one that focused exclusively on LGBTQ+ experiences of lockdown.

 Creativity Unlocked was a project that we were commissioned to run in connection with Severn Arts and Worcester Probation Service.
 Holly and Giovanni each ran a block of workshops with a group of probationers, before editing their poetry and producing an anthology of poetry in March 2020.
 The title of the book was agreed by the group, and the wonderful original artwork was produced especially for the project by Rosa McCarthy, one of the participants of the project.
 The participants engaged well with the project, the feedback from the group was immensely positive with reports of increased confidence and therapeutic benefits.